 The VA doesn’t make loans, so borrowers must find a private lender that is part of the VA loan program and willing to offer affordable financing.

 Different lenders have different qualifying criteria.
 But the VA encourages lenders to make VA loans available to all qualified veterans that apply.
 The government guarantees a portion of the loan to pave the way to easier approval.
-The government guarantees loans of up to $453,100 as of 2018; the guarantee means that if you don’t pay, lenders are unlikely to lose money.
+In most of the U.S., the government guarantees loans of up to $510,400 as of 2020; the guarantee means that if you don’t pay, lenders are unlikely to lose money.

 But that government guarantee doesn’t protect you, the borrower, if you don’t pay your mortgage.
 You can still lose your home to foreclosure if you don’t repay your loan.
 If you do run into trouble as a VA mortgage holder, there’s a dedicated VA staff to help.